Quantum Mixing and Benjamini-Schramm Convergence of Hyperbolic Surfaces: On quantum mixing of physical-space observables on flat 2-tori

-The author would like to thank Prof. Mostafa Sabri, Prof. Tuomas Sahlsten, and Prof. Farrell Brumley for discussions that led to this article.
+The author would like to thank Prof. Farrell Brumley, Prof. Mostafa Sabri, and Prof. Tuomas Sahlsten for discussions that led to this article.
 The author also thanks Prof. Tuomas Sahlsten, Prof. Henrik Ueberschär, Dr. F\'{e}lix Lequen, Dr. Søren Mikkelsen, and Dr. Joe Thomas for their guidance while writing this article.
 Finally, the author wants to thank Prof. Ze\'ev Rudnick and Prof. Mostafa Sabri for their helpful comments on the earlier drafts.

-The idea to use the exponential mixing in this project was inspired by the upcoming article \cite{HLSU25} of the author with F{\'e}lix Lequen, S{\o}ren Mikkelsen, Tuomas Sahlsten and Henrik Ueberschär on quantum ergodicity for eigenfunctions for Schrödinger operators on hyperbolic surfaces.
+The idea to use the exponential mixing in this project was inspired by the project that led to the article \cite{HLMSU26} by the author with F{\'e}lix Lequen, S{\o}ren Mikkelsen, Tuomas Sahlsten, and Henrik Ueberschär on quantum mixing of eigenfunctions for Schrödinger operators on hyperbolic surfaces.
 We thank the other authors of that paper.

-The research conducted here is supported by the Vilho, Yrjö and Kalle Väisälä Foundation, Research council of Finland project: Quantum chaos on large and many body systems grant numbers 347365, 353738, and Aalto University.
+The research conducted here is supported by the Vilho, Yrjö and Kalle Väisälä Foundation, and the Research Council of Finland, project: Quantum chaos on large and many-body systems, grant numbers 347365, 353738.

 \end{ack}